Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances

 0.5cm

-\textbf{Abstract:} An analytical formula of the production cross section for $\elp\elm$ annihilates to hadrons considering the initial state radiation is reported in the paper.
-Comparisons between the analytical formula and the direct integration of ISR shows good accuracy which satisfy the current experimental requirements.
-Besides, comparison in the cross section between the analytical formula and the calculation with ConExc Monte Carlo generator is also presented.
-The analytical formula greatly shorten the computing time which could be used for fitting procedure to extract the parameters of narrow charmonium resonances.
+\textbf{Abstract:} The paper reports an analytical formula for the production cross section of $\elp\elm$ annihilation to hadrons in the vicinity of a narrow resonance, particularly in the $\tau$-charm region, while considering initial state radiation.
+Despite some approximations in its derivation, the comparison between the analytical formula and direct integration of ISR shows good accuracy, indicating that the analytical formula meets current experimental requirements.
+Furthermore, the paper presents a comparison of the cross section between the analytical formula and calculations using the {\sc ConExc} Monte Carlo generator.
+The efficiency of the analytical formula in significantly reducing computing time makes it a favorable choice for the regression procedure to extract the parameters of narrow charmonium resonances in experiments.

 \textbf{Keywords:} Initial state radiation, production cross section, observed cross section, analytic form